Redocly/redocly-cli/docs/guides/response-contains-property.md

 You can copy/paste the code below to try it out.

-1. Make sure your `.redocly.yaml` file is located in the root repository directory.
+1. Make sure your Redocly configuration file is located in the root repository directory.
 1. Inside the root repository directory, create the `plugins` directory.
 1. Add the `demo-plugin.js` file to the `plugins` directory.
 1. Inside the `plugins` directory, create the `rules` directory.